-At 55 vehicles, this is our megaest (there’s that word again!) test ever.
-Here are the best new cars and bikes of the year – each of them evaluated in the most thorough and transparent way possible.
-We hope you enjoy reading this as much as we enjoyed putting it together.
+An assemblage of 55 vehicles undoubtedly makes this our megaest (there’s that word again!) test ever.
+We give you the best new bikes and cars that 2017 had to offer – each of them tested in the most thorough and transparent way possible.

-We’re not just testing how fast a machine is, but also evaluating its quality, comfort, ride, handling, refinement, design, drivetrain and practicality.
-We make every attempt to be as transparent, objective and scientific about this as possible.
-But there are some subjective factors as well.
-For instance, X-Factor (which gets 20 points in the case of cars, and 15 points for the bikes) is that little special something that a machine brings to the table.
-With its heritage, the Jeep brand, for instance, has X-Factor in spades.
+So, what’re we testing?
+Not just the speed of a machine but also its quality, ride, comfort, design, handling, practicality and drivetrain – in short, all and every aspect of a vehicle.
+And while we do it, we try to be as transparent, objective and scientific as possible.
+But that doesn’t mean that there’re no subjective factors.
+For instance, there’s X-Factor, worth 20 points in the case of cars and 15 points for bikes, which is that something special that a car or a bike brings to the table.
+To put things in perspective, the Jeep brand, for instance, has X-Factor in abundance, given its heritage.

 To scorch the track on two wheels, we roped in the incredible skills of professional bike racer Sarath Kumar...read more